 Children need to be encouraged to realize their place in the family.
 They are significant and they do belong, and they need to know that.

 Even the youngest children recognize babies and are immediately drawn to their captivating smiles.
 Some children respond well to role-play with dolls before baby’s arrival or in the early days.
 Here are some other ways to gently introduce a new sibling.

-Create an on-limits room for your older child.
+Create an on-limits room for your older child

 At first, the biggest adjustment is letting go of the lead role in caring for your first child.
 Since physical rest is necessary, the best thing to do is create a hands-on play space for your first child.
 Everything in the room should be ‘on-limits’ so that there is no need to get up to retrieve a curious or adventurous toddler.